Office of the Superintendent of Financial Institutions

 For the scenario used in the valuation, the AAR must disclose the reinvestment and inflation assumption rates for each duration.
 The Appointed Actuary should disclose how historic and current investment spreads were considered in the development of future investment spread and future credit loss assumptions.

 Appointed Actuaries should pay special attention to the current low interest rate environment in setting valuation assumptions.
+The actuary must discuss the modelling of negative interest rates, if applicable.
 Paragraph 2330.
 33 to 2330.34 of the SOP refers to running scenarios other than the prescribed scenarios.
-For the 2018 year-end, the Appointed Actuary is expected to disclose in the AAR the effect of the scenario using 2.5% for all future reinvestment assumptions (both short and long term).
+For the 2020 year-end, the Appointed Actuary is expected to disclose in the AAR the effect of the scenario using 2.5% for all future reinvestment assumptions (both short and long term).

 For the credit spread assumption for fixed income assets (Paragraph 2340.12 to 2340.14 of the SOP), the Appointed Actuary must provide information related to the determination of the credit spread assumptions including data used to support the assumptions, best estimates, margins for adverse deviations, etc., along with the rationale supporting these assumptions.